WebAssembly/wasi-filesystem/wit/wasi-filesystem.wit.md

 /// Read from a descriptor, without using and updating the descriptor's offset.
 ///
 /// This function returns a list of bytes containing the data that was
-/// read, along with a bool indicating whether the end of the file
+/// read, along with a bool which, when true, indicates that the end of the
-/// was reached.
+/// file was reached.
 The returned list will contain up to `len` bytes; it
-/// may return fewer than requested, but not more.
+/// may return fewer than requested, if the end of the file is reached or
+/// if the I/O operation is interrupted.
 ///
 /// Note: This is similar to `pread` in POSIX.
 // TODO(stream<u8, errno>)